25 September 2017 Safe to Learn?

-The second Learning Group will draw on reliable epidemiological data available across both high income and low and middle income countries, to unpack the prevalence of and risk factors associated with violence against children in schools.
-The work of the Learning Group will be informed by a number of observations and research findings highlighted in recent international research, as well as recent reports produced by the Special Representative of the Secretary General on Violence Against Children (Tackling Violence in Schools: A Global Problem - Bridging the gap between standards and practice); and organisations like UNICEF (Hidden in Plain Sight: A Statistical Analysis of Violence Against Children).
-Read More...
+This Learning Group has drawn on reliable data available across both high income and low and middle income countries, to unpack the prevalence of and risk factors associated with violence against children in schools.
+The work of the Learning Group has been informed by a number of observations and research findings highlighted in recent international research, as well as recent reports produced by the Special Representative of the Secretary General on Violence Against Children (Tackling Violence in Schools: A Global Problem - Bridging the gap between standards and practice); and organisations like UNICEF (Hidden in Plain Sight: A Statistical Analysis of Violence Against Children).

 What do we know about violence in schools?

 - School violence refers not only to violence that may happen within the physical boundaries of the school, but also to the processes and to lived experiences that are attached to schooling.
 Children, and in particular girls, often experience violence travelling to and from school.
 This impacts directly on key education-related outcomes – school attachment, concentration, the development of healthy relationships with both peers and adults within school, and ultimately, school performance.

 - The school is just one – to varying degrees, contained – environment or domain in which children experience violence.
 But school experiences should be also seen within a more systemic construct that acknowledges the underlying drivers of violence that exist in all domains, from an individual to a systemic level.
 Conversely, while addressing some of these drivers will require policy and legislative changes, these will also need to be translated into practical interventions and shifts within schools, families and communities.
 So, the impact of policy and legislative shifts will need to be considered alongside measurable, school-based prevention and evidence.